Mi Amigo memorial: Air crash

 On 22 February 1944, the USAAF B-17 Flying Fortress aircraft Mi Amigo, from the 364th Bomber Squadron, based at Chelveston, Northamptonshire, was returning from a bombing mission over Aalborg, Denmark, during which it was heavily damaged by enemy fighter aircraft.
 Around 5 pm, engines faltering, it emerged out of low clouds and crashed in the park.
 The entire crew (pilot 1st Lt.
-John Kriegshauser, copilot 2nd Lt.
-Lyle Curtis, navigator 2nd Lt.
-John Humphrey, bombardier 2nd Lt.
+John Kriegshauser, co-pilot 2nd Lt.
+Lyle J. Curtis, navigator 2nd Lt.
+John W. Humphrey, bombardier 2nd Lt.
 Melchor Hernandez, flight engineer/top turret gunner S/Sgt.
-Harry Estabrooks, radio operator S/Sgt.
-Bob Mayfield, ball turret gunner Sgt.
-Charles Tuttle, waist gunners T/Sgt.
-Malcolm Williams and Sgt.
-Vito Ambrosio, and tail gunner Sgt.
-Maurice Robbins) perished.
+Harry W. Estabrooks, radio operator S/Sgt.
+Robert E. Mayfield, ball turret gunner Sgt.
+Charles H. Tuttle, waist gunners T/Sgt.
+George M. Williams and Sgt.
+Vito R. Ambrosio, and tail gunner Sgt.
+Maurice D. Robbins) perished.
+The pilot, John Kriegshauser, received a posthumous Distinguished Flying Cross.

-The pilot of Mi Amigo, John Kriegshauser, received a posthumous Distinguished Flying Cross for his courage in sacrificing himself and his crew, rather than allowing the plane to hit children playing in the park.
-Among the children were Keith Peters, aged nine, who was interviewed by Forces Broadcast Network (British Forces Broadcasting) for a 2015 documentary also broadcast on Sky TV.

-The collision site is still visible from Rustlings Road or Ecclesall Road due to a distinct decline in tree height on the hillside behind the cafe.
+The collision site is still visible from Rustlings Road and Ecclesall Road, which run past the park, due to a distinct decline in tree height on the hillside behind the café.
 This was due to the fact that twelve trees had to be cut down as a result of the crash's impact.
 Some of the surviving trees still have burn marks on their tops, which are visible in the winter.